ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservices.md

 ### Formulas for calculating space requirements for services
 {: #vc_addingremovingservices-resource-requirements-spacecalc-forms}

 The following formulas are used to calculate the space requirements for the services and the management overheads.
+The formulas apply to management clusters, workload clusters, edge services clusters, and single-node management clusters.

 #### Formula to calculate the number of available cores
 {: #vc_addingremovingservices-resource-requirements-spacecalc-forms-cores}